Tuurlijk/mot/README.md

 - [x] Add ci workflows
 - [x] Localization (English and Dutch)
 - [ ] Additional language support (contributions welcome!)
+- [ ] Show daily total hours in column per client in time entry view
+- [ ] When a time entry from a plugin is selected, mark moneybird entries for that client and day so they stand out
+- [ ] Loading indicator when fetching plugin time entries

 ## 🤝 Contributing